Sivazam/pHLynk/OTP_SMS_SETUP_GUIDE.md

 ### 1. OTP Testing (Current Demo Mode)
 1. Initiate a payment from the Line Worker Dashboard
-2. Check the console for OTP output (look for 🔥🔥🔥 PHARMALYNK OTP SYSTEM)
+2. Check the console for OTP output (look for 🔥🔥🔥 PharmaLync OTP SYSTEM)
 3. Use the displayed 6-digit OTP to complete verification
 4. Check console logs for detailed debugging information